spiceai/spice.js/README.md

 Read more about the Spice.ai Async HTTP API at [docs.spice.ai](https://docs.spice.ai/api/sql-query-api/http-api-1).

-### Configuring retry policy
+### Connection retry

-SDK performs 3 retry attempts when using Apache Arrow Flight API.
-This could be configured as
+From [version 1.0.1](https://github.com/spiceai/spice.js/releases/tag/v1.0.1) the `SpiceClient` implements connection retry mechanism (3 attempts by default).
+The number of attempts can be configured via `setMaxRetries`:

 ```
 const spiceClient = new SpiceClient('API_KEY');
 spiceClient.setMaxRetries(5); // Setting to 0 will disable retries
 ```

+Retries are performed for connection and system internal errors.
+It is the SDK user's responsibility to properly handle other errors, for example RESOURCE_EXHAUSTED (HTTP 429).

 ## Documentation